IbcAlpha/IBC/userguide.md

 differently on Windows 10: see the next section _Running under Task Scheduler on Windows 10_.

-**IMPORTANT Make sure you use the /INLINE argument to IBControllerStart.bat or IBControllerGatewayStart.bat when starting IBController from Task Scheduler.
+**IMPORTANT Make sure you use the /INLINE argument to TwsAutomaterStart.bat or TwsAutomaterGatewayStart.bat when starting TwsAutomater from Task Scheduler.
-Otherwise IBController will start and run correctly, but Task Scheduler will not be aware of it: in particular Task Scheduler will not show the task as running.
+Otherwise TwsAutomater will start and run correctly, but Task Scheduler will not be aware of it: in particular Task Scheduler will not show the task as running.
 This prevents correct operation of Task Scheduler features such as killing the task after a specified elapsed time.

-A sample scheduled task is included in the IBController distribution ZIP, called `Start TWS Live (daily).xml`.
+A sample scheduled task is included in the TwsAutomater distribution ZIP, called `Start TWS Live (daily).xml`.
 You can import this into your Task Scheduler if you are running Windows 7, Windows 8 or Windows 8.1 (see below for further information about running on Windows 10).
 After importing it, you will need to enable it and change the user account it runs under.
-This task starts TWS daily at 05:55, and assumes that TWS is set to auto-logoff at 05:52, so the IBController configuration file must include `IbAutoClosedown=yes`.
+This task starts TWS daily at 05:55, and assumes that TWS is set to auto-logoff at 05:52, so the TwsAutomater configuration file must include `IbAutoClosedown=yes`.

 #### Running under Task Scheduler on Windows 10